reservoirprotocol/relay-periphery/README.md

 // 2.
 Then call transferAndMulticall with:
 approvalProxy.transferAndMulticall(
-    tokens,      // Array of tokens to transfer amounts,     // Array of amounts to transfer for each token calls,       // Array of calls to execute (e.g., swap operations) refundTo     // Address to receive any leftover ETH from the swap );
+    tokens,       // Array of tokens to transfer amounts,      // Array of amounts to transfer for each token calls,        // Array of calls to execute (e.g., swap operations) refundTo,     // Address to receive any leftover ETH from the swap nftRecipient  // Address to set as NFT recipient (if calls includes NFT mint) );
 ```